-Projects may not receive credit for installation of a low or no-GWP refrigeration system that was already operational prior to the project start date.

 For projects at existing facilities (either new installations or retrofits for new refrigerants), the baseline is based on the refrigerant type and charge size of the system which is being replaced by the project system.

 The baseline system shall be characterized using data from regulatory compliance reporting and other, verifiable, historical operating documentation.

 For historical systems, the baseline GWP value shall be referenced from Table 4.2.

 Projects using historical baselines must provide documentation to prove that there is no legal or technical barrier to continued use of the baseline system for the entire project lifetime.

-Table 4.2 Global Warming Potential (GWP) for Baseline Refrigerants
+Absence of legal barrier: a project developer should prove that based on current regulations, a refrigeration system could have been replaced with a new system using the same technology.

+Absence of technical barrier: the project developer should prove that the system to be replaced was not at the end of its operational life.